 The rain looked like it was never going to end.
 It was falling so hard and fast that we could barely see across the street.
-It was the kind of day that made you want to curl up inside with a good book, not the kind of day you wanted to spend driving through central Vietnam on the back of a motorbike.
+It was the kind of day that made you want to curl up inside with a good book, not the kind of day you wanted to spend driving from Hoi An to Hue, Vietnam on the back of a motorbike.
 Which, of course, was exactly what I had planned.

 Driving a motorbike through Vietnam is the preferred way of travel for many.
 Cheap bikes, stunning scenery, great stops, and lots of adventure.
 Assuming that you have the guts to do it, which, after my motorbike crash in Nusa Penida, Indonesia, I did not.

-That being said, I couldn’t help but be slightly envious of my new friends who had a crash-free history as they planned their motorbike adventures through the famous Hai Van pass that connects Da Nang to Hue.
+That being said, I couldn’t help but be slightly envious of my new friends who had a crash-free history as they planned their motorbike adventure from Hoi An to Hue through the famous Hai Van pass.
 However, I wasn’t the only one who was hesitant to hop on her own motorbike.
 Another friend, Cara, wasn’t comfortable with the idea either but heard of a program called easy rider where we could hire drivers to take us on the backs of their bikes.
 Allowing the passenger to take in the stunning scenery without panicking about being behind the wheel….err, handlebars.
 It was the perfect compromise and we quickly got in touch with the recommended guide.
 However, as we stood staring out at the endless rain, I couldn’t help but wonder if this was a horrible idea.

 At the chosen meeting time a shadowy figure made his way through the storm and into the hostel.